Rachol Seminary: History

-Curriculum of the seminary
+Curriculum

 The curriculum of priestly formation began at a rudimentary level and gradually grew in subject matter.
 Archbishop-Primate Dom João Crisóstomo de Amorim Pessoa (1862–1874) and Archbishop-Patriarch Dom António Sebastião Valente (1882–1908) were the two Prelates who, in their own times, conducted an overhauling of the studies: Preparatory Course, Philosophy Course and Theology Course.
 Dom Valente made a few additions to the main edifice, such as a new wing with forty rooms, a library, a dormitory for the novices, an infirmary and a Chapel.
 This Prelate, who had the formation of seminarians very close to his heart, presented a new and updated Regulamento for the life in the seminary.
 The standard of studies in the seminary acquired such a height that Pope Leo XIII, acceding to Archbishop-Patriarch Valente's exposition and request, by his Apostolic letter Quum Venerabilis Frater, granted the Seminary the faculty of bestowing the academic degree of "Bachelor in Divinity".
 The requirements, as extant in the Apostolic Letter, were very strict.
 The Apostolic Letter, having obtained the royal pleasure (beneplacitum regium), was executed in Goa only in 1894.
 Since then up to 1931, when the faculty stood abolished by virtue of the Apostolic Constitution of Pope Pius XI Deus Scientiarum Dominus, thirty-five priests were conferred the said degree.

 During the tenure of Archbishop-Primate Manuel de S. Galdino (1812–1831), an additional preparatory course was established at Mapusa (North of Goa).
 To accommodate increasing number of Theology students, Archbishop-Patriarch Valente built a two-storey new wing between 1890 and 1894.
 The first floor contained forty single rooms and a dormitory and study hall for beginners, while the second floor contained a library hall.
 Other students, called externos, were housed in rented cottages (comensalidades) under a Prefect of Discipline, from which they would commute to the Seminary for Mass and classes.
 With the setting up of the minor seminary of the Archdiocese at Saligão-Pilerne, from 1952 the additional Preparatory Course at Mapusa as well as the comensalidades at the Rachol Seminary ceased to exist.
 In 2002, a new Academic Block with some rooms, lecture halls and a spacious Auditorium over it was constructed.